-High risk hazards which pose an immediate threat are to be dealt with at once if possible.
-Recommendations for maintenance are dealt with by the Site manager in consultation with the Headteacher.
-Items for consideration or more serious issues are brought to the Premises/Health and Safety Working and minutes taken to the Governing Body.
+Recommendations for repair or maintenance are dealt with by the Site Manager in consultation with the Health and Safety Co-ordinator and Headteacher.
+Items for consideration or more serious issues are brought to the Health and Safety Working Party and if necessary taken to the Governing Body.